-Figure 3.10: Institutional and c-section deliveries by rural/urban residence (1998-2021)
+Figure 3.10: C-section and institutional delivery rate by rural/urban residence in India (1998-21)

 Spectacular Progress for the Poorest During NRHM Cash Transfer Programs

 Inequalities in institutional births and c-sections were most pronounced by wealth tertile compared to place of residence (urban-rural) (Figure 3.11) or any other characteristic.
 By 2005-06, institutional delivery and c-section coverage among the poorest were still as low as 19% and 3%, respectively.
 The corresponding figures in the richest tertile were 81% and 25%.